 The process of issuing employment certificates should be easy and convenient.
 School districts must ensure this service is provided to minors during vacation periods.
 It is not necessary to have the office open every day, especially in the smaller districts.
 Regular hours may be established if desired.
 However, the employment certificating officer should be available several times a week on a basis convenient to minors.

-All public schools are REQUIRED to serve ALL QUALIFIED youth who desire to have working papers i.e. infants, toddlers, teens, private school students, parochial school students, charter school students, BOCES Students, children legally not attending school, residents of your school district, residents of neighboring communities, residents of neighboring States, residents of neighboring or foreign countries.
+All public schools are REQUIRED to serve ALL QUALIFIED youth who desire to have working papers i.e. pre-teens, teens, private school students, parochial school students, charter school students, BOCES Students, children legally not attending school, residents of your school district, residents of neighboring communities, residents of neighboring States, residents of neighboring or foreign countries.
 Nonpublic and BOCES MAY issue employment papers to their own students.
 While foreign students are not required to have INS permission to receive working papers, that are issued by the schools of New York State, they will be required to provide their prospective employer with such documentation.

 Employers are responsible for ensuring that the minor presenting working papers is indeed the minor named on the working paper and that the minor is legally employed.
 Most jobs and legal hours are defined in various labor laws.
 Employers should be familiar with these requirements.